Azure/reliable-web-app-pattern-dotnet/workshop/1 - Tooling and Deployment/README.md

 ![screenshot of web app home page](../images/1-Tooling%20and%20Deployment//WebAppHomePage.png)

 You can learn more about the web app by reading the [Pattern Simulations](../../demo.md) documentation.

+### 7. Follow-up

+Great, now we have a functioning Application for our Relecloud Concerts company.
+Learn more how the Reliable Web Apps pattern makes everything work, [going next](../2%20-%20RWA%20Overview/README.MD).

 ### Appendix A (To be run only after completing the workshop)